-I’m sure my boss is an alcoholic, I’ve never known anyone so obsessed with getting smashed.
-Whenever we have a work trip he’ll always get drunk and try and bring everyone down with him; shots being ordered, karaoke and staying out until 4 am.
+I’m sure my best mate is an alcoholic, I’ve never known anyone so obsessed with getting smashed.
+He’ll always get drunk whenever we go out and try to bring everyone with him; shots being ordered, karaoke and staying out until 4 am.
 I see his hedonistic behaviour as escapism which is prevalent throughout society.
 All of this isn’t to say that I’m a Little Goody Two-Shoes.
 When growing up in my hometown I used to live for the weekends which were fueled with ecstasy and alcohol.
 Living in a seaside town full of amusement arcades, I also had a fruit machine addiction.
 And not to mention 15 years of being addicted to cigarettes.
 Still today with fewer vices, I need to make a conscious effort to limit my alcohol consumption.
 It’s the hangovers I can’t tolerate, I’ve often thought the euphoria gained from alcohol (or any drug) is happiness stolen from the future.
 A question I’ve pondered is whether we net out as happiness losers by seeking too much instant gratification.
 A book by Robert Lustig ‘The Hacking of the American Mind’ tries to answer this.
 Lustig’s book looks into why we have more sources of pleasure available than ever before, yet we are increasingly sick and unhappy.

 “Pleasure is the slippery slope to tolerance and addiction, while happiness is the key to long life”Dr. Robert Lustig